How to replace a light switch

 3. Unscrew your current switch from the wall and pull it away from the back box so you can see the wires.

 4. Look for a blue or black wire that doesn’t connect to your current faceplate.
-This is should be your neutral wire.
+This should be your neutral wire.
 You cannot trust that your wires are correctly colour coded—always double check.

 5. Now you can fit the switch following the instructions outlined in the ‘how to replace a light switch’ section above.
 Take a photo of the current wires and connections, then unscrew the wires from the terminals and remove the old faceplate.